 1.14 LI Expiry Date

-The terms of this LI are valid until the LI Expiry Date specified in the Term Sheet.
-The LI applicant may request a maximum of three six-month extensions of the LI Expiry Date which, if approved by EXIM Bank, would extend the validity of the LI for a total term of two years.
-The terms referenced in this LI, including any indicated interest rate and fees, may change if the LI Expiry Date is extended.
+The terms of an LI are valid until the LI Expiry Date specified in the issued letter.
+For standard LI s, the LI applicant may request a maximum of three six-month extensions of the LI Expiry Date.
+For enhanced LI s, the applicant may request a maximum of a one-year extension of the LI Expiry Date.
+In either case, if the request is approved by EXIM Bank, the validity of the LI would be extended for a total term of two years.
+Also, the referenced terms, including any indicated interest rate and fees, may change in the event of an LI Expiry Date extension.

 Section II: Eligibility of Goods and Services